Security deposit: Security deposits in the United States

-In leasing

-Security deposits are required most often by lessors of automobiles, apartments, and commercial real estate.

 The security deposits required by many residential landlords of their tenants are the source of much dispute and litigation.
 Many states and municipalities have enacted laws that specifically regulate the landlord's ability to withhold tenant security deposits after a tenant moves out.
 Some states and cities require that interest be paid to the tenant as it is earned on the security deposit.
 The rate of interest earned on security deposits typically changes each year.
 Currently this rate is set at .06% in the state of Connecticut.
 The rate is .01% in Chicago, Illinois, but this rate is only payable on buildings with a certain occupancy threshold.

 A landlord's deductions from a tenant's security deposit must be reasonable.
 The landlord may make deductions for missing rent payments and for damages beyond ordinary wear and tear, which is the subject matter's depreciation or deterioration in value by reasonable and ordinary use by the tenant.
 Examples of non-deductible wear and tear include: paint retouching, minor cleaning, small tack holes, and nicks and scratches.
 Examples of deductible damages include large or excessive holes in the wall, carpet stains, and broken doors and windows.

 If a landlord wrongfully withholds a tenant's security deposit, the tenant may be entitled to additional damages beyond the amount of the security deposit.
 These may include statutory damages for violation of a local statute on consumer collection practices, damages that may be two or three times the amount of the deposit (in some states, such as California), consequential (resulting) damages, interest, and in more rare instances punitive damages.

-In some legal regimes the deposit has to be placed with an independent escrow agent or licensed deposit taker such as a bank so that the risk of fraud is reduced and the funds earn interest at a fair market rate.